ChitambarLab/CVChannel.jl/README.md

 ## Development

-To develop new code it is recommended that you use [Revise.jl](https://timholy.github.io/Revise.jl/stable/).
+To develop new code it is recommended that you use [Revise.jl](https://timholy.github.io/Revise.jl/stable/) so that your  saved changes are reflected in the working codebase used by Julia.
-After launching the Julia command prompt run `using Revise`.
+This is done after launching Julia by executing `using Revise`.
-This will allow your saved changes to be reflected in the working codebase used by Julia.
-Therefore, you will generally not need to restart Julia to test your code changes.
 Please refer to the Revise.jl documentation for more details.

 To develop CVChannel.jl code enter package mode by entering `]` then run